Acute Kidney Injury

 Higher risk of 28 day mortalityi,ii,iii

-There is no specific treatment for AKI, making rapid identification of patients who are at risk critical for outcomes crucial.
+There is no specific treatment for AKI, making rapid identification of patients who are at risk critical.

 Classification Systems for AKI